abrookins/andrewbrookins.com/_posts/2018-07-04-using-windows-10-and-the-surface-book-2-for-web-development.md

 ---

-I’ve been a web developer who uses a Mac for almost ten years.
-However, for a [variety of reasons](#appendix-why-dont-i-just-use-a-mac), I’m looking for a new platform.
-So, for the past month, I put Windows 10 and the Surface Book 2 through a meat grinder of web development tasks.
+I’ve been a web developer who uses a Mac for almost ten years, but lately I'm on a quest to find the [perfect software development platform](/tech/my-ideal-software-development-environment/).
+Ideally, one that lacks hardware lock-in and painful keyboards.

+To summarize the quest to date, I fell in love with and then abandoned the [iPad with a remote Linux server](/tech/can-you-write-code-on-an-ipad/) and the [Chromebook Plus](/technology/can-you-code-on-a-chromebook-plus/) with a similar setup.
+Then I retreated to macOS for a while.
+Aside from desktop Linux, which I've used in the past and want to avoid, only Windows 10 was left to try.

+So, I picked up a Surface Book 2 and put Windows 10 through a meat grinder of web development tasks for the past month.
 My mission was to discover if a PC could replace my Mac.
 And you know what?
-Windows 10 and the Surface Book 2 are pretty good.
+Windows 10 and the Surface Book 2 were pretty good.
 Good enough, perhaps.

-If you, too, are thinking of switching and are a web developer who uses open-source tools, this post is for you.
-I hope by describing some of the problems I had, you can decide if you really want to spend your personal time making the switch.

-**Update 8/27**: If you're a Mac user reading this post, let me save you the trouble: just stick with macOS.
-Windows is a pain in the butt.
+This post is an experience report describing some of the problems I had with Windows 10 and the different Go, Python, and Ruby development environment setups I tried.

+**Update 1/1/19**: After using Windows on and off for the past few months, I still prefer a Mac for real work. macOS can handle the complexity of my dev setup (Rails frontend apps, Kubernetes operators written in Go, Python glue code, multiple VPNs, etc.) without any distractions.
+Windows can't.
+I'll keep trying, though, because I'd love to choose my own hardware.

 ## What is this Meat Grinder of Which You Speak?